sharika-anjum/Machine-Learning-algorithms/README.md

 Formula : R^2 = (Σ (yp - mean_y)^2)/ (Σ(yi-mean_y)^2)
 Here yp is the distance predicted by the model and yi denotes the term of y at position i, where i ranges from 0 to the ending range of y.

+# User-defined-algorithm-to-perform-Linear-Regression using Gradient Descent concept.
+Calculus based.
+**Steps for Gradient Descent**

+**1.First initialization of m and b value.
+(By assuming, with m=1 and b=0 for the very first time) 2.Assuming a Learning rate and then calculating the step-size for calculating the next m and b value.
+3.Calculating the next value with m and b.
+4.Repeating the entire steps for all the new values of m and b unill step size <= 0.001, i.e more or less 1000 times.**

+*Formulae to be used :*
+**Equation of a straight line : y=mx + b** ; here m = slope of the line and b is the intercept of the line **Equation of the SS of a particular line : Σ(pyi-ayi)^2** ; i ranges from 1 to n where n is the total no of y points.

+yi = the y value for the ith point. pyi = predicted yi value of the best fit line. ayi = actual yi value.
+SS = Sum of the squared distance from the equation of the SS line we will see that SS = f(m,b) i.e. SS is a function of m and b **Calculation of b:** differentiate f(m,b) with respect to b.
+Then follow the 4 steps of Gradient descent as mentioned above for just b value.
+**Calculation of m:**
+differentiate f(m,b) with respect to m.
+Then follow the 4 steps of Gradient descent as mentioned above for just m value.